Lokalise illustration for localization issues

 After the keys have been linked to the screenshot, the corresponding images will appear under each key.
 The chosen area will be highlighted on the image, showing where exactly the text is located, for instance:

-To learn more check out the screenshots documentation and the screenshots workflow guide.
+To learn more, check out the screenshots documentation and the screenshots workflow guide.

-LiveJS: web in-context editor
+LiveJS: Web in-context editor

 Getting started with the LiveJS editor is easy.
-First of all, include LiveJS script in your page:
+First of all, include the LiveJS script in your page:

 <script>